Perspective | This Nationals spring has been filled with happy returns. Now let’s see if they last.

 Bad news travels fast.
 If Bell were hitting .158, like struggling youngster Carter Kieboom, we’d have noticed.
 But Bell at .385 tends to elicit “it’s only spring training.”

-Yet Bell, a switch-hitting first baseman batting cleanup, can have far more impact on the whole Nats offense than Kieboom — or anybody else who might play third base, bat eighth and hit .250.
+Bell, a switch-hitting first baseman batting cleanup, can have far more impact on the whole Nats offense than Kieboom — or anybody else who might play third base, bat eighth and hit .250.

 Schwarber has ignited, too.
-He’s ninth in OPS among qualified hitters at 1.076, with four homers.
+He’s eighth in OPS among qualified hitters at 1.076, with four homers.
 His blasts on Tuesday and Wednesday flew almost 900 feet combined, one on a 73-mph curve.
-Hitting coach Kevin Long got Schwarber back to a crouched stance he used years ago so he can wait longer for pitches — like slow curves.
+Hitting coach Kevin Long got Schwarber back to a crouched stance he used years ago so he can wait longer for pitches — such as slow curves.

 This week, Schwarber even jumped — let’s not say “leaped” — above the left field fence to rob a home run.